 An aggravated assault charge is a felony.
 If you are convicted of this crime, you could face a prison sentence of one to twenty years in Georgia.

-Typically, the judge can use their discretion on how long a prison sentence the defendant should receive.
+Typically, the judge can use their discretion on how long the defendant should receive a prison sentence.
 The judge may also allow the defendant to serve part of the sentence on probation.
 However, a strong and effective aggravated assault lawyer can often help lead the judge in the right direction.

-An aggravated assault charge covers a range of circumstances, so you should contact a professional and knowledgeable criminal defense attorney so they can review the details of your case and develop the best defense strategy for you to achieve success.
+An aggravated assault conviction covers a range of circumstances, so you should contact a professional and knowledgeable criminal defense attorney so they can review the details of your assault case and develop the best defense strategy for you to achieve success.

 How a Criminal Defense Attorney May Be Able to Defend You

 All defendants who are charged with aggravated assault have the usual defenses available.
-This includes “It wasn’t me – you have the wrong person.”
-They can also claim self-defense or the defense of other people.
+This includes, “It wasn’t me – you have the wrong person.”
+They can also claim self-defense or the protection of other people.